 Specific Issue(s) I'm Skilled at Helping With

 I have had extensive experience, over 24 years, of working with individuals struggling with eating disorders and body image issues.
 I understand the complex factors involved in the development and treatment of these problems, which are first and foremost, brain-based biological, anxiety-driven disorders.
-Cultural, individual and familial dynamics are also addressed after re-feeding, rest, and health are more secured.
-I address each of these elements and how the interplay and manifestation of symptoms is as unique as each individual client.
+Cultural, individual and familial dynamics are also addressed.
+I can help you understand each of these elements and how the interplay and manifestation of symptoms is as unique as each individual client.
 I work with a team approach in these cases to include RD, DO and MD's as needed.
 I am a certified instructor for the Journal to the Self class, and am a specialist in extensive journal therapy techniques.

 Important Factors for Choosing a Therapist